-Upon the completion of this offering, we will have a total of shares of our common stock outstanding.
-Of the outstanding shares, the shares sold in the IPO and this offering (or shares if the underwriters exercise in full their option to purchase additional shares) will be freely tradable without restriction or further registration under the Securities Act, except that any shares held by our affiliates, as that term is defined under Rule 144 of the Securities Act, or Rule 144, including our directors, executive officers and other affiliates (including our existing stockholders), may be sold only in compliance with the limitations described in "Shares Eligible for Future Sale."
+Upon the completion of this offering, we will have a total of 90,936,907 shares of our common stock outstanding.
+Of the outstanding shares, the 29,432,495 shares sold in the IPO and this offering (or 31,232,495 shares if the underwriters exercise in full their option to purchase additional shares) will be freely tradable without restriction or further registration under the Securities Act, except that any shares held by our affiliates, as that term is defined under Rule 144 of the Securities Act, or Rule 144, including our directors, executive officers and other affiliates (including our existing stockholders), may be sold only in compliance with the limitations described in "Shares Eligible for Future Sale."

-The remaining outstanding shares of common stock held by our existing stockholders after this offering (or approximately shares if the underwriters exercise in full their option to purchase additional shares), representing approximately % of the total outstanding shares of our common stock following this offering (or approximately % if the underwriters exercise in full their option to purchase additional shares), will be "restricted securities" within the meaning of Rule 144 and subject to certain restrictions on resale.
+The remaining outstanding 61,504,412 shares of common stock held by our existing stockholders after this offering (or approximately 59,704,412 shares if the underwriters exercise in full their option to purchase additional shares), representing approximately 68% of the total outstanding shares of our common stock following this offering (or approximately 66% if the underwriters exercise in full their option to purchase additional shares), will be "restricted securities" within the meaning of Rule 144 and subject to certain restrictions on resale.
 Restricted securities may be sold in the public market only if they are registered under the Securities Act or are sold pursuant to an exemption from registration such as Rule 144, as described in "Shares Eligible for Future Sale."

-We, our executive officers, directors and the selling stockholders will sign lock-up agreements with the underwriters that will, subject to certain customary exceptions, restrict the sale of the shares of our common stock and certain other securities held by them for days following the date of this prospectus. and may, in their sole discretion and at any time without notice, release all or any portion of the shares or securities subject to any such lock-up agreements.
+We, our executive officers, directors and the selling stockholders will sign lock-up agreements with the underwriters that will, subject to certain customary exceptions, restrict the sale of the shares of our common stock and certain other securities held by them for 90 days (or in the case of the executive officers other than our chief executive officer and our chief financial officer, 60 days) following the date of this prospectus.
+Credit Suisse Securities (USA) LLC and J.P.
+Morgan Securities LLC may, in their sole discretion and at any time without notice, release all or any portion of the shares or securities subject to any such lock-up agreements.
 See "Underwriting (Conflicts of Interest)" for a description of these lock-up agreements.
-In addition, holders of all of our common stock outstanding prior to the IPO agreed to not transfer shares of their common stock, except in certain circumstances, until the date that is 180 days from the date of the final prospectus for the IPO.
-The representatives of the underwriters of the IPO have waived certain of such IPO lock-up agreements to permit the filing of this registration statement and are expected to waive certain of the IPO lock-up agreements to permit the sale of our common stock in this offering by the selling stockholders (which include directors and officers of the Company).
+In addition, holders of all of our common stock outstanding prior to the IPO agreed to not transfer shares of the underwriters of the IPO have waived certain of such IPO lock-up agreements to permit the filing of this registration statement and are expected to waive certain of the IPO lock-up agreements to permit the sale of our common stock in this offering by the selling stockholders.